ImBradders/SpotifyDistributedSystem/Servers/StorageServer/MessageProtocol.md

 This will search the list of songs for a given keyword.
 If there is something matching that keyword, it will return the full title of the song.
 If nothing is found, "ERROR : no songs matching this keyword" will be sent back instead.

-### Get Song
+### A Song has been played

-GET : [song title] | [The size of the song in bytes] followed by [The song as a byte array]
+SONGPLAYED : [song title]

-This will request the file from the server.
-It will then send multiple messages until the entire file has been transferred.
-Once the whole file is transferred, the message "EOF:EOF:EOF" will be sent to say that the end of the file has been reached.
+This simply tells the storage server that a given song has been played.
+It can then add it to the list of recent requests.

 ### Retrieve List of Songs